ivf-infertility.com home

 The procedures for intraFallopian insemination (IFI) and intraperitoneal insemination (IPI)

 The steps of treatment are similar to IUI until insemination.
-For intraFallopian insemination (IFI), the washed sperm is injected into one Fallopian tube using a special plastic catheter.
+For intraFallopian insemination (IFI), a large volume (4 ml) of the washed sperm is injected into one Fallopian tube using a special plastic catheter.
 For intraperitoneal insemination (IPI) the washed sperm is injected through the top of the vagina into the peritoneal cavity next to the entrance of the Fallopian tubes using a special needle.
 The procedure is usually performed under ultrasound guidance.